 \subsection{Some constructions of uncoverings-by-bases}

-There are only a few examples of UBB that has been constructed by Bailey.
-One of them is the $S_n$ acting on $2$-subsets and the other is a wreath product of a regular permutation group with a symmetric group.
+There are only a few examples of UBB that were constructed by Bailey.
+One of them is a symmetric group acting on $2$-subsets and the other is a wreath product of a regular permutation group with a symmetric group.
 We talk about them next.